mariodesimone99/dl_project/readme.md

 Change the model architecture is easy, just navigate to its config folder, in the previous example:

 `cd config/mtan.yaml`

-To add a task it is necessary to go to the corresponding model source code, and add a task dependant head, in the example:

-`cd src/mtan.py`

 Finally the `demo.ipynb` notebook, has everything necessary to perform the training and the evaluation of a model in the interactive environment of a jupyter notebook